-Highwood enjoys the good life, with a thriving restaurant scene, festivals and nightlife that attracts visitors from across the North Shore.
+Highwood enjoys the good life, with a thriving dining scene, festivals and nightlife that attracts visitors from across the North Shore.

-Highwood features award-winning restaurants with diverse cuisines including Italian and French.
-In the summertime, residents enjoy Highwood’s popular Evening Markets, recognized as among the best on the North Shore.
-Visitors can explore numerous vendors and enjoy a variety of musical acts.
+The city is known for its award-winning restaurants offering everything from Italian to French cuisine.
+In the summertime, residents enjoy Highwood’s popular Evening Markets, recognized among the best on the North Shore with numerous vendors and a variety of musical acts.

-In addition, community events abound including the annual Holiday Lighting Ceremony and Highwood Days, the city’s oldest festival.
-The city also is home to one of the area’s premier bocce facilities, Highwood Bocce Club.
+Additional community events include the annual Holiday Lighting Ceremony and Highwood Days, the city’s oldest festival.
+The city is also home to one of the area’s premier bocce facilities, Highwood Bocce Club.

 The main highway to Highwood is US-41, which connects Chicago to Milwaukee.
-Commuter rail service includes two different Metra stations within the city; and easy access to nearby stations with trains running from Kenosha to downtown Chicago.
+Commuter rail service includes two Metra train stations offering direct access to downtown Chicago.